 - There is MBSF/MBSU in the architecture.

-- There is an additional multicast MBS session between MB-SMF and NG-RAN.
+- There is an additional multicast MBS session signalling between MB-SMF and NG-RAN.
 The multicast MBS session is terminated at the NG-RAN and a shared N3 tunnel is used for transfer the multicast service data for such MBS session.
 One shared N3 tunnel from UPF to NG-RAN is used for all QoS Flow of MBS session between the UPF and NG-RAN pair.

 - There is one or more MBS QoS Flows within one MBS session.
 The MBS QoS flow within MBS session is identified by a MBS QoS flow identifier.